 - Flights to India if booked reasonably in advance tend to cost on an average USD 1000 per head from USA/Canada and Euros 500 if flying from Europe.

-- A thirty day tourist visa to India costs USD 60 per head.
+- A thirty-day tourist visa to India costs USD 60/ EUR 54 per head.

 Cost of accommodation in India

-Budget Backpacker Traveler – As a budget traveler you can easily find hotels/hostels in India between INR 800-1500 a night that offers a clean simple room or a nice dorm bed.
-Breakfast is usually not included in this price, although occassionaly it is.
+Budget Backpacker Traveler – As a budget traveler you can easily find hotels/hostels in India between INR 700-1500 a night that offers a clean simple room or a nice dorm bed.
+Breakfast is usually not included in this price, although occasionally it is.

-You would have breakfast included in your tariff for most nights, always have a private bathroom, some of your hotels may have a pool or a very nice view.
+You would have breakfast included in your tariff for most nights, always have a private bathroom, some of your hotels may have a pool, a garden or a very nice view.

 Comfort Traveler – You like a comfortable bed, affordable boutique or heritage hotels, rooms with a nice view (when possible) and a nice pool every now and then.
-You would spend an average of INR 4500 for a room a night.
+Then you would spend an average of INR 4500 for a room a night.

 You will use public transport, foot or tuk-tuks (auto rickshaws) to travel within cities.
-You should account for an average of INR 500 (USD/Euro 8) per person per day as transport expense.
+You should account for an average of INR 800 (USD/ EUR 12) per person per day as transport expense.

-You would be spending an average of INR 1250 (USD / Euros 20) per person per day for transportation.
+You would be spending an average of INR 1250 (USD/ EUR 20) per person per day for transportation.

-You would be spend an average of INR 1500 (USD/Euros 25) per person per day for transportation
+You would be spending an average of INR 1500 (USD/ EUR 25) per person per day for transportation.

 Cost of meals in India